You will never find the time

 Tommy Baker

 My background is not what most people expect behind a book development service.
-I spent years as a sports entertainer: negotiating contracts, coordinating events, reading the room with corporate clients and venue partners.
+I spent years as a sports entertainer: meeting and connecting with people from all walks of life, negotiating contracts, coordinating events, reading the room with corporate clients and venue partners.
 Then keynote speaking.
 The route was unconventional, but it left me comfortable doing the thing this service depends on: sitting across from someone, asking the right questions, and following where the conversation goes.

-I wrote my own book through this process.
-That is where I learned what the job actually requires.
+But the conversation is only the starting point.
+I learned the rest by writing my own book.
 A book is not a collection of ideas.
 It is an argument.
 Finding that argument is the hardest part, and it is the part that takes the most time.

 The best time to write your book was five years ago.